omkar1207006/FUTURE_PE_01/README.md

 # FUTURE_PE_01
-Task 1 – AI Video and Thumbnail Creation as part of the Prompt Engineering Internship at Future Interns.
+Task 1 – AI Video and Thumbnail Creation as part of the Prompt Engineering Internship at Future Interns